hangzh521/CrankBit-FrontEnd/README.md

-# The branch is for previewing pages
+# The branch is for github-pages
 # Do not ***DELETE*** or ***MODIFY*** !!!